JSR Health Promotion (Initiatives in Health and Productivity Management)

 Checks and organizational analysis include an employee mental health survey conducted by JSR since FY1998.
 Starting in FY2015, stress checks have been implemented annually in accordance with the amendment of the Industrial Health and Safety Act in Japan, and the results of such checks are analyzed in units of departments.

-Consultation includes the establishment of a program to provide counseling for employees at a location of their choosing.
+Consultation includes a program to provide counseling for employees at a location of their choosing.
 Counseling is conducted through a third-party professional, Human Frontier Counseling.
-This program has been established at JSR and our domestic group companies as a part of our mental-health counseling support efforts.
+This program is now entrenched at JSR and our domestic Group companies as a part of our mental-health counseling support efforts.
 After stress checks are administered, an organizational analysis report is distributed to managerial staff, and support is provided in usage seminars to communicate how to view the report and what actions to take.
-We are working to enhance the response by occupational health professionals at all of JSR's offices and plants.
+We are working to enhance the response by occupational health professionals at all of JSR’s offices and plants.

 Training includes a variety of mental health care programs, such as self-care and line-care that properly reflects each level of JSR's organizational hierarchy.